-The project will include new alignment construction, and potentially upgrades to existing roadways.
+The project will include new alignment construction, and potential upgrades to existing roadways.
 Permanent and temporary disruptions of traffic patterns are anticipated.
-Inconveniences to motorists and businesses, as well as safety concerns, can be extensive where construction activity occurs along existing roadways.
-Detour routes, lane restrictions, temporary road closures and travel delays along the routes on existing roadways are more likely when existing roads are modified, compared to construction on new terrain routes.
-The majority of the project area is rural and not densely populated and there is a higher potential for impacts to existing local roadways.
-Impacts on existing roadways near more urbanized areas present higher potential for traffic delays and loss of access for local businesses, schools and emergency services.
+Inconveniences to motorists and businesses, as well as safety concerns, can be extensive where construction activity occurs along existing roadways and streets.
+Detour routes, lane restrictions, temporary road closures, and travel delays along the alternatives are more likely when existing roadways and streets are modified, compared to construction on new terrain alternatives.
+Although most of the alternatives are in rural areas, some of the alternatives pass through urbanized areas.
+Impacts on existing roadways near or in urbanized areas present higher potential for traffic delays and loss of access for local businesses, schools, and emergency services.
+Added traffic noise also may occur in areas into which higher volumes of traffic are diverted during construction.
+There is the potential for infrastructure damage on local roads due to diversion of traffic volumes, including higher-weight vehicles.